Drive Reduction Theory: Hull's Motivation Model

 Maslow's insight was that once basic drives are satisfied, higher-order needs emerge.
 This suggests drive reduction theory is incomplete, it explains motivation at the base of the hierarchy but poorly explains the motivation that emerges once basic needs are met.
 A child in a safe, well-fed classroom with strong relationships will be motivated by challenge, discovery, and competence, not by the prospect of hunger reduction.

 Basic needs take over when learners lack food or safety.
 They must feel secure before they can focus on learning.
-Hungry pupils are driven by the promise of meals.
-Pupils lacking emotional support need steady praise from teachers.
-Pupils who have faced threats just want to avoid danger.
+Hungry learners are driven by the promise of meals. learners lacking emotional support need steady praise from teachers. learners who have faced threats just want to avoid danger.

-Teachers can use drive reduction with vulnerable learners.
+Teachers can use drive reduction with vulnerable learners by meeting needs directly.
 Provide routine and safe spaces; this lowers tension (Bowlby, 1969).
 Give access to food and comfort to reduce hunger and pain.
 Offer consistent approval to build connection (Maslow, 1943; Rogers, 1961).
-Meet learner needs directly.

 Hull's model still helps explain behaviour when unmet needs create strong drives, particularly in younger learners.
 Drive reduction explains some behaviour (Hull, 1943), especially with unmet needs.
 It works well with young learners or specific deficits.
 However, it doesn't cover all motivation and can harm learner autonomy (Deci & Ryan, 1985).